Sillians/designing-end-to-end-machine-learning-systems/Data-Distribution-Shifts-and-Monitoring.md

 For example, a model predicting customer churn might experience concept drift if a new marketing strategy or competitor emerges, altering the factors that influence customer retention, even if the customer demographics (input features) remain stable.

-`Concept drift`, also known as `posterior shift`, is when the input distribution remains the same but the conditional distribution of the output given an input changes.
+`Concept drift`, also known as `posterior shift`, is when the input distribution remains the same, but the conditional distribution of the output given an input changes.
 You can think of this as “same input, different output.”

 In many cases, concept drifts are cyclic or seasonal.
 For example, rideshare prices will fluctuate on weekdays versus weekends, and flight ticket prices rise during holiday seasons.
 Companies might have different models to deal with cyclic and seasonal drifts.
 For example, they might have one model to predict rideshare prices on weekdays and another model for weekends.